-A total of \$54.25 in fees will be charged per contact hour to all students.
+A total of \$62.25 in fees will be charged per contact hour to all students.
 The fees help support services provided by the college that are necessary to enhance the registration process and learning environment.
-Of the \$54.25, \$23.00 is assessed as a registration fee and \$31.25 as a technology fee to fund campus and classroom computer technology equipment and support upgrades.
+Of the \$62.25, \$26.25 is assessed as a registration fee and \$36.00 as a technology fee to fund campus and classroom computer technology equipment and support upgrades.
+Additionally, a fee of \$20.00 per contact hour will be charged to students for each online course that they register for.
 Other fees may be assessed based on the course structure or payment plan option.
-There are no additional fees to take SMC online courses.